ytyeoh/shinajii_web/content/about.md

 ########### Gallery ##########
 desc:
   enable : true
-  title : "We seek to love, honour and respect every Rohingya family we serve. " logo : "images/about/logo.png" image : "images/about/staff@2x.png"
+  title : "We seek to love, honour and respect every Rohingya family we serve.." logo : "images/about/logo.png" image : "images/about/staff@2x.png"
   content: